 Better User Experience

 A responsive design has the power to improve your user experience regardless of whether they are on a desktop or a smartphone or tablet.
-In giving the best experience, people will have a positive sentiment for your site, so they will most likely return.
+In giving the best experience, people will have a positive feeling about your site, so they will most likely return.

 Through guaranteeing that your site is responsive, you basically just have one site rather than two.
 This is a cost-effective solution.
-Instead of having different sites to maintain, just have your fundamental site to take care of.
+Instead of having different sites to maintain, now you only have one.

 Effective SEO Campaign

 SEO campaigns are simpler to maintain with a single responsive site.
-If you a mobile site, you then have to arrange two SEO campaigns for 2 different sites.
+If you have a mobile site, you then have to arrange two SEO campaigns for two different sites.
 A responsive site is all around easy to maintain.

 Responsive design gives you the most obvious opportunity to support latest gadgets and screens in the future.
 You do not have to redesign your site.

 Responsive websites are just like liquid.
-It scaling up or down as expected to best fit the screens being used to get to the site.
-This implies as new gadgets hit the market with different screen sizes unlike what we have seen before, responsive sites will always be ready to meet those new gadgets with an outline and best experience.
-It is not a big deal to whatever screen sizes they toss at us.
+They can scale up or down as expected to best fit the screens being used to get to the site.
+This implies, as new gadgets hit the market with different screen sizes unlike what we have seen before, that responsive sites will always be ready to meet those new gadgets with an outline and the best experience ever.
+It can deal with whatever screen sizes they toss at us.

 With a responsive design, your site will adjust to every gadget, giving the relevant format and content that fulfills the demand of your clients.
 Your business will just have one site to maintain.
-You will just need to refresh content one time, paying little attention to how distinctive people devour your content.
-It will lower your web content management costs and higher ROI.
+You will just need to refresh content one time only, allowing you to pay attention to how people devour your content.
+It will also lower your web content management costs and give a higher ROI.

 Get More Visitors

 Shopping on mobile devices is consistently growing.
-Web-based shopping is easier than bouncing in the car and heading to the store.
+Web-based shopping is easier than bouncing out to the car and heading to the store.
 80% of customers consistently use their smartphones to shop on the web.
-Furthermore, 73% of customers now use smart devices to see the reviews of any product.
+Furthermore, 73% of customers now use smart devices to read the reviews of any given product.
 If your products and services are not easy to view from a mobile device, you are passing up a great opportunity to grow your business.

 Responsive design allows your web content to flow freely across all screen resolutions and all gadgets.
 Both the matrices and the images are just like liquid.
-This implies similarly as a fluid spreads to cover the designated spaces, responsive sites do a similar thing, with site content on a gadget screen.
+This means that like as a fluid spreads to cover the designated spaces, responsive sites do a similar thing, with site content on a gadget screen.

-On the off chance that you didn’t have responsive website composition, it can be a bad dream.
+On the off chance that you don’t have responsive website composition, then it can feel like a bad dream.
 Just imagine designing and maintaining different sites, one for each gadget.
 With responsive design, you take out this need and have just a single site for multiple gadgets.

-With the growing demand of responsive design, take a minute to decide whether you should miss this opportunity or not!
+With the growing demand of responsive design, take a minute to decide whether you should miss out on this opportunity or not!